ibm-cloud-docs/power-iaas/ordering-direct-link.md

 10. To create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service, create a [new support case](/docs/power-iaas?topic=power-iaas-getting-help-and-support) against the {{site.data.keyword.powerSys_notm}} team.
 In the new case's description field, add the **Direct Link Connect case number**.

-11. The {{site.data.keyword.powerSys_notm}} provides the Megaport service key to the Direct Link team.
+11. The {{site.data.keyword.powerSys_notm}} provides the Megaport service key (if chosen) to the Direct Link team.
 The Megaport service key allows the Direct Link team to locate and activate the connection.
 When the Direct Link Connect connection is established, the Direct Link Connect case is closed.
 The following network information is an example of what is displayed:

     ```
     Link Speed:                  1000 Mbps
-    Location:                    Washington DC 2
+    Location:                    Washington 2
     Network Provider:            MEGAPORT
     Direct Link Connect subnet:  10.254.0.24/30
     IBM Cloud IP Address:        10.254.0.25/30